Sick New World: History

 The lineup for the inaugural Sick New World festival was revealed on November 7, 2022.
-Its lineup drew attention for its nu metal focus and featured System of a Down headlining in their only performance of 2023, alongside bands such as Korn, Deftones and Incubus on the main stages.
+Its lineup drew attention for its nu metal focus and featured System of a Down headlining in their only performance of 2023, alongside artists such as Korn, Deftones and Incubus on the main stages.
 Consequence noted the presence of other genres such as industrial with Ministry, Skinny Puppy and KMFDM, as well as the gothic rock of The Sisters of Mercy (who were playing their first US tour in 15 years), The 69 Eyes and Ville Valo.
 Stereogum said the festival brought together "some of the biggest names in Y2K-era nu-metal with others from the expanded alt-metal/heavy alternative world, topped off with some hip young acts from the hardcore and electronic worlds."
 The festival took place on May 8, 2023 at the Las Vegas Festival Grounds with artists performing on four stages: the main "Purple" and "Green" stages which alternate performances and the smaller "Spiral" and "Sick" stages which saw artists perform with no interruptions between sets.

 The second edition took place on April 27, 2024 and was headlined by System of a Down and Slipknot.
 Other prominent bands included A Perfect Circle, Alice in Chains, Bring Me the Horizon, Danny Elfman, Swans, Slowdive and Primus.
 The festival included metalcore with Knocked Loose, Drain and Code Orange while expanding its genre offerings to shoegaze and slowcore, among others.
 The festival added a fifth stage, and the Las Vegas Weekly noted how the stages were loosely thematic, with the tented Diablo Stage hosting the hardcore-leaning bands, while the Siren Stage focused on the industrial and gothic artists.

 The third edition was scheduled to take place on April 12, 2025, headlined by Metallica and Linkin Park.
 It also planned to feature the reunion of Acid Bath, who broke up in 1997.
 However, on November 29, 2024, the festival announced that its 2025 edition was canceled.
 Earlier that week, Tomahawk bassist Trevor Dunn claimed on a podcast that the festival would not happen, forcing the band to scrap its upcoming tour, which had been planned around the festival, for financial reasons.

 The festival began teasing its return in October 2025, updating their website featuring Las Vegas and Texas waitlists.
 At a signing for his art book Visual Resonance, Serj Tankian confirmed that System of a Down would be there.
+The festival officially announced its return that month.
+The Las Vegas festival took place on April 25, 2026, and the Fort Worth, TX festival taking place on October 24, 2026.
+System of a Down is headlining both, with Korn co-headlining in Vegas and Deftones co-headlining in Texas.